twitter-archive/flockdb/doc/demo.markdown

       localhost/edges_99_0008_forward_1

 Hm, but localhost has been behaving strangely lately.
 Let's move that shard to 127.0.0.1, which is really lightly loaded.
-First, create the new shard:

-    $ gizzmo create -s "INT UNSIGNED" -d "INT UNSIGNED" 127.0.0.1 edges_99_0008_new com.twitter.flockdb.SqlShard
-    127.0.0.1/edges_99_0008_new

-Then, setup a migration:
+To move individual shards we'll take a look at the current topology and then run a `transform-tree` operation to move things where we want them.

+To see the current topology of graph 99:

-    $ gizzmo setup-migrate localhost/edges_99_0008_forward_1 127.0.0.1/edges_99_0008_new
+    $ gizzmo -T 99 topology
-    localhost/edges_99_0008_new_migrate_replica

-If you look at the replication subtree for `localhost/edges_99_0008_forward_replicating`, you can see that it's added a layer of replication between the old shard and the new one, and the new one is behind a write-only barrier:
+	10 com.twitter.gizzard.shards.ReplicatingShard(1) -> com.twitter.flockdb.SqlShard(localhost,1,INT UNSIGNED,INT UNSIGNED)

+As we expect, graph 99 is made up of 10 shards, all of which are replicating to just one server, which is also `localhost` for all them.
+To see all the tables you have in Flock, you can run `gizzmo tables`.

+Now let's modify shard 8 to replicate only to the new host we want, 127.0.0.1.
+We'll specify the new topology template we want, and which shard that should apply to:

-    $ gizzmo subtree localhost/edges_99_0008_forward_replicating
+    $ gizzmo transform-tree "com.twitter.gizzard.shards.ReplicatingShard(1) -> (com.twitter.flockdb.SqlShard(127.0.0.1,1,INT UNSIGNED,INT UNSIGNED))" localhost/edges_99_0008_forward_replicating
-    localhost/edges_99_0008_forward_replicating
-      localhost/edges_99_0008_new_migrate_replica
-        localhost/edges_99_0008_forward_1
-        localhost/edges_99_0008_new_migrate_write_only
-          127.0.0.1/edges_99_0008_new

-So let's reload the forwarding table to make sure everyone starts using this replication:

-    $ gizzmo reload

-Now, all writes are going to both places and we can start the copy:

-    $ gizzmo copy localhost/edges_99_0008_forward_1 127.0.0.1/edges_99_0008_new

-The destination shard will be marked "busy" during the copy, but because we only had 3 edges in it, the copy will probably be done before we can even check:
+    com.twitter.gizzard.shards.ReplicatingShard(1) -> com.twitter.flockdb.SqlShard(localhost,1,INT UNSIGNED,INT UNSIGNED) => com.twitter.gizzard.shards.ReplicatingShard(1) -> com.twitter.flockdb.SqlShard(127.0.0.1,1,INT UNSIGNED,INT UNSIGNED) :
+	  PREPARE
+	    create_shard(com.twitter.flockdb.SqlShard/127.0.0.1)
+	    create_shard(WriteOnlyShard)
+	    add_link(WriteOnlyShard -> com.twitter.flockdb.SqlShard/127.0.0.1)
+	    add_link(com.twitter.gizzard.shards.ReplicatingShard -> WriteOnlyShard)
+	  COPY
+	    copy_shard(com.twitter.flockdb.SqlShard/127.0.0.1)
+	  CLEANUP
+	    add_link(com.twitter.gizzard.shards.ReplicatingShard -> com.twitter.flockdb.SqlShard/127.0.0.1)
+	    remove_link(com.twitter.gizzard.shards.ReplicatingShard -> com.twitter.flockdb.SqlShard/localhost)
+	    remove_link(WriteOnlyShard -> com.twitter.flockdb.SqlShard/127.0.0.1)
+	    remove_link(com.twitter.gizzard.shards.ReplicatingShard -> WriteOnlyShard)
+	    delete_shard(com.twitter.flockdb.SqlShard/localhost)
+	    delete_shard(WriteOnlyShard)

+	Continue? (y/n)

+gizzmo gives us the plan for this transformation so we can approve it before it makes any changes.
+This looks good so put in `y` and let it run.
+The destination shard will be marked "busy" during the copy, if you're quick you might be able to see it marked such by checking with:

     $ gizzmo busy

-Yep, no busy shards.
-We can finish the migration, then, to remove the replication layer and the source shard.

-    $ gizzmo finish-migrate localhost/edges_99_0008_forward_1 127.0.0.1/edges_99_0008_new
+After the operation has finished, you can check to see that it did what we expect:

     $ gizzmo subtree localhost/edges_99_0008_forward_replicating
     localhost/edges_99_0008_forward_replicating
-      127.0.0.1/edges_99_0008_new
+	  127.0.0.1/edges_99_0008

 Sweet!
-Reload to tell flockdb to stop writing to the old shard.
+Reload to make sure flockdb knows about the right topology.

     $ gizzmo reload